Parties open their doors after Jokowi is no longer taken into account by the PDI-P - ExBulletin

 He added that until now there is still no sign that Jokowi will join Golkar.

-Even so, Sarmuji claims that Jokowi has a good relationship with the general chairman of the Golkar Party.
+Despite this, Sarmuji claims that Jokowi has a good relationship with the General Chairman of the Golkar Party.
 Bahlil Lahadalia so that people know that Jokowi wants to join the party with the banyan tree symbol.

 Also read: Golkar: the relationship between Bahlil and Jokowi is close, if they are close, there will certainly be a signal